Bail in the United States: History

 Bail mechanisms were originally intended to allow someone charged with a crime to remain free until their trial (being presumed innocent) while ensuring that they would show up for it.
 A person's family or business acquaintances often had an interest in seeing them appear in court and would help to ensure that they did so.
 Some historians speculate that a shift towards the use of cash bail may have occurred with western expansion, as people became more transient and lacked connection with local family and community.

-In pre-independence America, bail law was based on English law.
+During the pre-independence era of the United States, bail law was based on English law.
 Some of the colonies simply guaranteed their subjects the protections of that law.
 In 1776, after the Declaration of Independence, those states that had not already done so enacted their own versions of bail law.
 For example, Section 9 of Virginia's 1776 Constitution originally stated, "excessive bail ought not to be required..."
 In 1785, Virginia added an additional protection to its constitution, "Those shall be let to bail who are apprehended for any crime not punishable in life or limb...But if a crime be punishable by life or limb, or if it be manslaughter and there be good cause to believe the party guilty thereof, he shall not be admitted to bail."
 Section 29 of the Pennsylvania Constitution of 1776 states that "Excessive bail shall not be exacted for bailable offences: And all fines shall be moderate."

 In 1789, the same year that the United States Bill of Rights was introduced, Congress passed the Judiciary Act of 1789.
 That law specified which types of crimes were bailable and set bounds on a judge's discretion in setting bail.
 The Act provided that all non-capital crimes are bailable and that in capital cases the decision to detain a suspect prior to trial was to be left to the judge:

 The prohibition against excessive bail in the Eighth Amendment is derived from the Virginia Constitution.
 That prohibition applies in federal criminal prosecutions but, as the Supreme Court has not extended that protection to the States through the Fourteenth Amendment, the Eighth Amendment protection does not apply to defendants charged in state courts.

 The creation of cash bail as a business is often dated to 1896, when San Francisco bartenders Peter P. McDonough and his brother Thomas McDonough began putting up bail money for patrons of their father's saloon.
 Eventually offering a wide variety of "services" to those arrested, McDonough became a central figure in the underworld and police corruption.